finnpm/pdsnd_github-v2/README.md

 washington.csv

 ### Credits
 To all python people out there!
+XXXx
 Thanks to Python Panda Basic Functionality at www.tutorialspoint.com ilock hints from https://www.shanelynn.ie/select-pandas-dataframe-rows-and-columns-using-iloc-loc-and-ix/ made my day solving the problem showing tabel five row at a time